-The Family, and Community Engagement (FCE) component is responsible for fostering meaningful relationships with their families.
+The Family and Community Engagement (FCE) service area is responsible for fostering meaningful relationships with their families.
 Being a part of the JCCDC Head Start/Early Head Start program means individualized services for the parents as well as the children.
 When enrolled, you will be asked to develop a family partnership agreement (FPA) with our agency.

 The purpose of the Family Partnership Agreement (FPA) is to support parent/guardian(s) in identifying their own strengths, interests, and goals.
 We feel that fathers are very important and play an integral role in a child's development.
 Therefore, we want to include them in this process, even if they are not residing in the home with the child.
-Our staff will encourage both parents, (if possible) to be a part of the family partnership process.
-This includes writing down goals and interests, as well as, setting timetables for achieving them.
-Your FCE Specialist will schedule meeting times to complete the Family Partnership Agreement.
-After the initial meeting, your FCE Specialist will continue to follow up and work with you to achieve your family goals and document accomplishments.
+Our staff will encourage both parents (if possible) to be a part of the family partnership process.
+This includes writing down goals and interests, as well as setting timetables for achieving them.
+Your FE Specialist will schedule meeting times to complete the Family Partnership Agreement.
+After the initial meeting, your FE Specialist will continue to follow up and work with you to achieve your family goals and document accomplishments.

-Your FCE Specialist can assist in:
+Your FE Specialist can assist in:

-- making referrals for utility assistance,
+- making referrals for utility assistance.

-- writing resumes,
+- writing resumes.

-- completing applications (employment, SNAP, Medicaid, etc.),
+- completing applications (employment, SNAP, Medicaid, etc.).

-- Spanish translation (if needed),
+- Spanish translation (if needed).

 - Enrolling in a GED program, and

 - Looking for housing and much more!

-JCCDC's team of FCE Specialists also serve as the link between parent, staff, family and community.
+JCCDC's team of FE Specialists also serves as the link between parents, staff, family, and community.
 Specialists can assist parents with resources available in the community and in every phase of the program, from beginning to end.
-We are here to offer you quality service and provide you an unforgettable Head Start experience.
+We are here to offer you quality service and provide you with an unforgettable Head Start experience.

-- There are also several ways YOU as a parent, can participate: - Become a member of JCCDC's Policy Council. - Dads, Uncles, Grandfathers, Big Brothers (19 or older), any male figure in your child's life can join our Male Involvement "Fatherhood Initiative Program."
+There are also several ways YOU as a parent, can participate:

+- Become a member of JCCDC's Policy Council. - Dads, uncles, grandfathers, big brothers (19 or older), any male figure in your child's life can join our Male Involvement "Fatherhood Initiative Program."

 Parents are encouraged to volunteer.
 We need you: in the classroom, on field trips, at parent meetings, at screenings, agency activities, etc. Parent Orientation will be the first official Parent Meeting.
 This meeting is very important.
-Parents will be informed of the Head Start/Early Head Start rules, regulations, hours of operation for JCCDC providers and much more!
+Parents will be informed of the Head Start/Early Head Start rules, regulations, hours of operation for all JCCDC provider sites and partnered childcare centers and much more!

 All meetings are held once a month.
 Topics of the meetings will be distributed to parents by way of flyers, phone calls, emails, and text messages.
-Providers will also post flyers at their sites.
-FCE Specialists will call as a reminder one week prior to the meeting date or event.
+Providers and center-based teachers will also post flyers at their sites or in their classrooms.
+FE Specialists will call with a reminder one week prior to the meeting date or event.